Long Term Disability

 Regular full-time faculty and staff are eligible to enroll in the Long-Term Disability (LTD) insurance.
 If, as a newly eligible full-time employee, you choose to enroll in the LTD plan, your coverage begins on the first day of employment or on the date that you complete the on-line enrollment process, whichever is later.

-This program is administered by Prudential Insurance Company.
+This program is administered by Unum.
 It provides you and your family with protection from loss of your income, should you become unable to work because of an accident, illness or injury.
 The Annuity Premium Benefit (APB) protects ongoing contributions to your retirement plan in the event of your disability.

 While you may enroll at a later date, you will be required to provide proof of good health, and your acceptance will not be guaranteed.